 Enrolling with Red Balloon Cambridge

-We are currently operating a waiting list of one academic year.
+There is usually a waiting list; times vary according to number of referrals made.
 To enquire about a place and add your child’s name to our waiting list, please contact us on 01223 357714 or firstname.lastname@example.org.
 For further information see Admissions.

 Before contacting us, you should check whether our provision is suitable for your child.
 If RB-Cambridge is not suitable for you or your child, do take a look at our online provision Red Balloon of the Air.